mendix/docs/content/developerportal/settings/technical-contact.md

 ## 1 Introduction

+This document describes the role of the *Technical Contact* within the Mendix platform.

-A Mendix application will always be set up and delivered with a technical contact connected to it.
-The assignment of the Technical Contact takes place when the order is signed.
-The Technical Contact is responsible for a Mendix application on a technical level.
-The technical contact needs a *MendixID* before Mendix can deliver the app.
-You get a MendixID when you create a Mendix account.
+The Technical Contact is responsible for license renewal and is the first point of contact for our support department.
+A Mendix application will always be set up and delivered with a technical contact assigned to it.
+The Technical Contact needs an *MxID* before Mendix can activate a license for an application.

 {{% alert type="info" %}}